ClojureBridge/tones/curriculum/01-piano-chords.md

 Twinkle Twinkle Little Star - Making Sounds with Overtone
 =================================================

-This is a story of Meg who attended a ClojureBridge workshop recently.
-Meg has always been a bit of a music nerd, but wondered why DJs always used laptops on stage.
+This is the story of Meg, who recently attended a ClojureBridge workshop.
+Meg has always been a bit of a music nerd, and she wondered why DJs often used laptops on stage.
 Then she saw a live music coding video, and read that they use Clojure to create the music.
 Intrigued, she started to investigate Overtone.

-[Overtone](http://overtone.github.io) is a way to generate sounds, instruments and music using Clojure.
+[Overtone](http://overtone.github.io) provides a way to generate sounds, synthetic instruments, and music using Clojure.
 While it is very advanced, it is pretty easy to get started, and interesting to explore.

 **Linux Users**